-This shared care agreement outlines suggested ways in which the responsibilities for managing the prescribing of methylphenidate, guanfacine, atomoxetine, dexamfetamine and lisdexamfetamine for ADHD in children and adolescents can be shared between the specialist and general practitioner (GP).
+This shared care agreement outlines suggested ways in which the responsibilities for managing the prescribing of methylphenidate, atomoxetine and lisdexamfetamine for ADHD in children and adolescents can be shared between the specialist and general practitioner (GP).
 GPs are invited to participate.
 If the GP is not confident to undertake these roles, then he or she is under no obligation to do so.
 In such an event, the total clinical responsibility for the patient for the diagnosed condition remains with the specialist.
+If a specialist asks the GP to prescribe this drug, the GP should reply to this request as soon as practicable.

 Sharing of care assumes communication between the specialist, GP and patient.
 The intention to share care is usually explained to the patient by the doctor initiating treatment.
 It is important that patients are consulted about treatment and are in agreement with it.
+Patients with ADHD are under regular specialist follow-up, which provides an opportunity to discuss drug therapy.

-The doctor who prescribes the medication legally assumes clinical responsibility for methylphenidate, guanfacine, atomoxetine, dexamfetamine and lisdexamfetamine and the consequences of its use.
+The doctor who prescribes the medication legally assumes clinical responsibility for methylphenidate, atomoxetine and lisdexamfetamine and the consequences of its use.